Cees Nooteboom

-Cornelis Johannes Jacobus Maria "Cees" Nooteboom (/nl/; born 31 July 1933) is a Dutch novelist, poet and journalist.
+Cornelis Johannes Jacobus Maria "Cees" Nooteboom (/nl/; 31 July 1933 – 11 February 2026) was a Dutch novelist, poet and journalist.
 After the attention received by his novel Rituals (Rituelen, 1980), which won the Pegasus Prize, it was the first of his novels to be translated into an English-language edition, published in 1983 by Louisiana State University Press (LSU Press) of the United States.
 LSU Press published his two earlier novels in English in the following years, as well as other works up until 1990.
 Harcourt (now Houghton Mifflin Harcourt) and Grove Press have since published some of his works in English.

-Nooteboom has won numerous literary awards and has been mentioned as a candidate for the Nobel Prize in literature.
+Nooteboom won numerous literary awards and was mentioned as a candidate for the Nobel Prize in literature.

-Life
+Life and career

 Cornelis Johannes Jacobus Maria "Cees" Nooteboom was born on 31 July 1933 in The Hague, Netherlands.
 His father was killed there in the 1945 bombing of the Bezuidenhout during World War II.

 After his mother remarried in 1948, his Catholic stepfather enrolled Nooteboom in several religious secondary schools, including a Franciscan school in Venray and a school run by the Augustinians in Eindhoven.
 He finished his secondary education at a night school in Utrecht.

 After his first job with a bank in Hilversum, Nooteboom travelled throughout Europe.
 In addition to his independent writing, he worked for the weekly magazine Elsevier, from 1957 to 1960, and at the newspaper de Volkskrant from 1961 to 1968.
 In 1967, he became the travel editor of the magazine Avenue.

-In 1957 Nooteboom was hired on as a sailor on a freighter to Suriname in order to earn money and ask for the hand of his first wife, Fanny Lichtveld.
+In 1957 Nooteboom was hired as a sailor on a freighter to Suriname in order to earn money and ask for the hand of his first wife, Fanny Lichtveld.
 They married but later divorced in 1964.
 Some of his travel experiences are recounted in the book De verliefde gevangene (1958).

 He was also in a relationship with the singer Liesbeth List.
-Nooteboom is married to Simone Sassen and divides his time between Amsterdam, Germany and the island of Menorca.
+Nooteboom was until his death married to Simone Sassen and divided his time between Amsterdam, Germany and the island of Menorca.

 On 2 September 2019, he was awarded an Honorary Doctorate from UCL, London.

+Nooteboom died at his home in Sant Lluís, Menorca, on 11 February 2026, at the age of 92.